Collegiate Church of the Holy Cross, Liège

-Holy Cross Church (French - Collégiale Sainte-Croix) is a church in Liège, Belgium, located on place Verte in the corner of rue Sainte-Croix and rue Haute-Sauvenière.
-It was founded between 976 and 986 by bishop Notger and held the original St Hubert's Key, previously in the treasury of St Peter's Church.
+The Collegiate Church of the Holy Cross (Collégiale Sainte-Croix) is a Roman Catholic church in Liège, Belgium, located on the Place Verte at the corner of the Rue Sainte-Croix and the Rue Haute-Sauvenière.
+It was founded between 976 and 986 by bishop Notger and held the original St Hubert's Key, previously in the treasury of St. Peter's Church.
 Previously a collegiate church, its chapter of secular canons was suppressed in 1797 following the Liège Revolution.
 The church itself was handed back for use as a worship space in 1802.